AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 >[!TAB In-app]

-### Prerequisits
+### Prerequisites

 1. Verify that the app is integrated with the Mobile SDK and configured for mobile channels.
-2. Make sure the In-App channel has been configured.
+2. Make sure that the In-App channel has been configured.
-3. Ensure customer profiles and audience segments are ready for targeting.
+3. Ensure that customer profiles and audience segments are ready for targeting.

 ### Tutorials